Zuehlke/machines-code-people/articles/lean-startup.md

 ---
 # {{page.title}}

-Lean Startup was conceived as an efficient method to handle the high level of uncertainty that start-up founders face when trying to discover a viable business model.
-Some of the principles of Lean Startup are:
+Have you ever been in a project with an unclear vision?
+Maybe a project where the stakeholders disagree about who the product's main users will be?
+Or a project with a long list of "must-have" features but no agreement on how to prioritize them?

+The next time this happens, try the Lean Startup methodology to tame your project's uncertainty.
+Some of its the principles are:

 * treat everything you believe as an assumption that needs to be tested
 * build the smallest possible product increments and use them to get market feedback